Manasellam: Plot

 On his way to Chennai, Bala's bag and certificates get stolen in the train.
 But he has a look about him that endears him to a petty shop owner Sundaram, who provides him accommodation along with a few bachelors in the top portion of his house.
 Malar stays opposite this house, and the bachelors are crazy about her.
 They are scared if the handsome and cheeky Bala will try to woo her, so they hatch a plot and frame him so that Malar's two brothers beat him up black and blue.
 Three strangers, who claim to be his true friends from Hyderabad, save an unconscious Bala.

-Now, the true identity of Bala is told in a flashback by these friends, that he is a rich son of an industrialist.
+The true identity of Bala is told in a flashback by these friends, that he is a rich son of an industrialist.
 Malar saves Bala from an accident, and soon they are in love.
 But her brothers take her back to Chennai, as their sister had already eloped with someone.
 The brothers do not want her to commit the same mistake and make her promise that she will only marry someone of their choice.
 Also, it is revealed that Malar is suffering from some brain disease and will die soon.
 Knowing this only, Bala has come to stay opposite her house with the hope of seeing and making her happy till the end.
 Malar's health condition worsens, and she gets admitted to hospital with minimal chances of survival.
 Bala leaves the hospital crying as he does not want to see Malar die in front of him.
 The movie ends there.